MartinoMensio/spacy-sentence-bert/README.md

 nlp.pipe_names
 ```

+The models, when first used, download sentence-BERT to the folder defined with `TORCH_HOME` in the environment variables (default `~/.cache/torch`).

-Once you have loaded the model, simply use it to obtain `vector`s and using the `similarity` method of spaCy:
+Once you have loaded the model, use it through the `vector` property and the `similarity` method of spaCy:

 ```python
 # get two documents